Fenu24/mercury/README.md

             ln -s ../../bin/element6
             ln -s ../../bin/close6

-5. Create the basic file
+5. Create the basic files
    - big.in
    - small.in
    - param.in